rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/docker-vagrant.md

 ## QEMU

-Been wanting to extend testing to more "exotic" platforms like ARM64/aarch64.
+Been wanting to extend testing to more "exotic" platforms, particularly ARM64/aarch64.
 [This juicy Travis-CI issue](https://github.com/travis-ci/travis-ci/issues/3376) got us heading in that direction.

 Originally using Debian "Jessie", but "Stretch" is [first with ARM64 support](https://wiki.debian.org/LTS).